annu025/github-basics/README.md

 # github-basics
-Basics to GitHub.
-Commands and demos for easy learning.
+Basics to understand the workflow of GitHub.